IWFA SCHOLARSHIP TRUST SCHOLARSHIP RECIPIENTS' RESEARCH PROJECTS

 "The Atlantic Sea scallop fishery is economically important in the United States.
 Found non-uniformly from Cape Hatteras, NC through Newfoundland, Canada, sea scallops encounter a range of water and phytoplankton assemblages that are susceptible to the effects of climate change.
 My research aims to apply a novel genetic approach involving eDNA and DNA metabarcoding to refine our understanding of 1) sea scallop feeding ecology and diet over space and time and 2) the influence of diet and food availability on the distribution, abundance, productivity, and future of the resource."

-Kaitlyn Cisco:
+Kaitlyn Cisz:

 "I am a third year PhD Student at the Virginia Institute of Marine Science (VIMS) combining genetic and morphological tools to study skates!
 I have the privilege of working in fisheries collections, lab spaces and on commercial sea scallop boats to understand skate taxonomy and apply what I learn for better bycatch identification in the field.
 Fun fact: my passion for art and science communication has led to many collaborations with high school and college students to combine the two disciplines for outreach education – scientific illustrations, integrating ray movements into a dance, and even lesson plan publications for the broader VA community!"

-Camilla Samara Chacon
+Yamilla Samara Chacon

 "This study investigates how three gamefish species—red drum, spotted seatrout, and sheepshead—partition food resources at oyster reefs with different harvesting statuses across three interconnected Texas bays.
 Using stable isotope analysis of fish tissues, the project will assess trophic niche partitioning and overlap.
 Findings will inform whether current oyster reef management practices support long-term fish population health and sustainable fisheries."